Ormak Mahalleh

-Ormak Mahalleh (ارمك محله, also Romanized as Ormak Maḩalleh; also known as Ormak Kolā) is a village in Harazpey-ye Gharbi Rural District, in the Central District of Mahmudabad County, Mazandaran Province, Iran.
-At the 2006 census, its population was 414, in 112 families.
+Ormak Mahalleh (ارمك محله) (Note: Also romanized as Ormak Maḩalleh; also known as Ormak Kolā) is a village in Harazpey-ye Gharbi Rural District of the Central District in Mahmudabad County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 414 in 112 households.
+The following census in 2011 counted 432 people in 128 households.
+The 2016 census measured the population of the village as 469 people in 149 households.